Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 Sideloading is a great way to get additional apps on your Android TV or NVIDIA Shield.
 But I always hated that sideloaded apps didn’t automatically create a shortcut that I could put on my home screen.

-Sideload launchers can get around the problem, but it always felt a bit like hacking the system.
+Sideload launchers can solve the problem, but it always felt like hacking the system.

-So I did some research and found two easy ways to create a shortcut on my Android TV whenever I sideload a new app.
+So I researched two easy ways to create a shortcut on my Android TV whenever I sideload a new app.

 I’m going to walk you through my two favorite ways to can create a shortcut on your Android TV home screen.